pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_method_call_extended.md

 - (todo) regular property access of an ident feels tricky;
-- (todo) Calling a static method on an ident that is not global and not recorded: $tmpObjLitVal$1_e
+- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpObjLitVal$1.e

 ## Globals